 Total new credits not applied from a previous degree May be higher depending on the specific requirements of the major.
-60 Minimum credits req uired At the senior level (including 18 credits at the 400 level) 48‡ ‡ May be higher depending on the spe requirements of the n

-Arts (Humanities and social science) 48
+60 Minimum credits required At the senior level (including 18 credits at the 400 level) 48‡ ‡ May be higher depending on the specific requirements of the major.
+Arts ☑ (Humanities and social science) 48

-Humanities Social science 9
+&gt; Humanities ♂ &gt; Social science ♂ 9

-Science ☑ 6
+Science ♂ 6

 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University.
 30

 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
 24

 Maximum credits allowed

 In any one discipline 45

-Applied studies ♂ 12
+Applied studies 🗹 12

 At the preparatory level 0

 At junior level in any one discipline 12

-Maximum Prior Learning Assessment and Recognition (PLAR () credits A maximum of 39 PLAR credits is allowed if you declare a Labour Studies major.
+Maximum Prior Learning Assessment and Recognition ( PLAR ☑ ) credits A maximum of 39 PLAR credits is allowed if you declare a Labour Studies major.
 9

 Major (compulsory)

-Minimum senior (300 or 400) level credits in major (including 12 credits at the 400 level) 30
+Minimum senior (300 or 400) level credits in major (including 12 credits at the 400 level)

 - > Program website

 - > Transfer credit services

-- Archived program regulations
+- > Archived program regulations

-- > Estimated program fees
+- Estimated program fees

-Updated July 11, 2024 by Office of the Registrar (calendar@athabascau.ca)
+Updated February 18, 2025 by Office of the Registrar (calendar@athabascau.ca)